GunnarEriksson/chtmltable/README.md

 examples shows how to add HTML tags, to all cells in the column, to create a link and a function to return 'Not present' or 'Present' depending if the value for the cell is included in the input array (data).
 It is also possible to fetch the object with the key name starting with the name "object".
+Note!
+CHTMLTable does NOT use the function htmlentities() when using a function for the data.
+The protection against harmful data must be added in the specified function.

 To add a **footer**, use the type tag and set the value to 'footer'.
 If no type is added, the setting is regarded to be column setting.
 If only a simple value should be added to the footer,